Select the Defaults tab of the Panels to set default values for various parameters to be used during the creation of any new entities after

 sub-section only provides a general overview of the settings available as defaults with

-reference to their primary descriptions elsewhere in this User Manual.
+references to their primary descriptions elsewhere in this User Manual.
 Any commands unique to

 the Defaults panel are explained here.

 Note: Changing default values does not change entities which have already been created.
 New defaults only affect those entities newly

 The commands inside the Connector frame are organized in two sub-frames: Dimension and Distribution.

 The Dimension frame provides default settings for connector Dimension, Average